suarvid/2dautomata/README.md

 # 2dautomata

+# TODO:
+- Add Cunit and write some tests
+- Add more cell types
+- Add menu for selecting cell types
+- Add keyboard shortcut for selecting cell types

 ## How to build
 Run the program with the command `make run`.
 Build the binary with the the command `make all`.